Intel

 We think Intel has unquestionably prevailed in its primary goal to cause the logo to appear to be both new and recognizable.
 The new logo looks clean, and we love the shading range, regardless of whether the change has forfeited a minor character simultaneously.

-Frequently Asked Questions (FAQ) about the Intel Logo
+Frequently Asked Questions (FAQ) about the 01 Communique Logo

-The Intel logo is an example of the technology industry logo from United States.
-According to our data, the Intel logotype was designed in 2020 for the technology industry.
-You can learn more about the Intel brand on the intel.com website.
+The 01 Communique logo is an example of the software industry logo from Canada.
+According to our data, the 01 Communique logotype was designed for the software

 Most logos are distributed vector-based.
 There are several vector-based file formats, such as EPS, PDF, and SVG.
 Simple images such as logos will generally have a smaller file size than their rasterized JPG, PNG, or GIF equivalent.
 You can read more about Raster vs Vector on the vector-conversions.com.